pmean/build-website/text/06/DataMining-06.md

 -   Safety Data Analysis and Reporting: Signal Detection, Data-Mining and Next Generation Methodology for Drug Risk Assessment and Safety Research.
-Speakers: Alejandro Murua, University of Montreal and Michael O\'Connell, Insightful Corporation.
+Speakers: Alejandro Murua, University of Montreal and Michael O'Connell, Insightful Corporation.
 In its efforts to continue to serve the public health and protect public safety, the pharmaceutical industry is now challenged to set up sound pharmacovigilance plans that carefully analyze and report on